 Ms. Chan Sze Ting (陳詩婷) was appointed as the company secretary of the Company on 1 October 2023.
-Ms. Chan is a director of the corporate services division of Tricor Services Limited, which is a global professional services supplier specialising in integrated business, corporate and investor services.
-Ms. Chan has over 18 years of experience in the corporate secretarial field and has been providing professional corporate services to Hong Kong listed companies as well as multinational, private and offshore companies.
+Ms. Chan is a director of the company secretarial services division of Tricor Services Limited (a member of Vistra Group), which is a global professional services supplier specialising in integrated business, corporate and investor services.
+Ms. Chan has over 19 years of experience in the corporate secretarial field and has been providing professional corporate services to Hong Kong listed companies as well as multinational, private and offshore companies.
 Ms. Chan is a Chartered Secretary (CS), a Chartered Governance Professional (CGP) and a Fellow of both The Hong Kong Chartered Governance Institute (HKCGI) and The Chartered Governance Institute (CGI) in the United Kingdom.
 Ms. Chan holds a bachelor of arts degree from Hong Kong Polytechnic University and a bachelor's degree in law from the University of London, Britain.